code-312/ceic-jekyll/pages/get-involved/membership.md

     impacted in an industry that will be one of the largest in our lifetime.
 We’ve done amazing work as partners.""
 There is also a link to donate to the Coalition via Zelle, Venmo, or CashApp at bit.ly/DonateCEIC.'
+- template: image
+  image: "/assets/images/why-we-do-this-work-from-the-ceic-board-mildred-white.png"
+  alt_text: 'Image shows a photo of Mildred White, a CEIC board member smiling in
+    front of a light brown background.
+The image shows the copy "Why we do this work" From the CEIC Board: Mildred White with the additional quotes of "In the words of Fannie Lou Hamer, ''I''m sick and tired, of the Black & Brown people missing grand opportunities due to the color of our skin.
+We will not miss this Cannabis industry opportunity!''"
+There is also a link to donate to the Coalition via Zelle, Venmo, or CashApp at bit.ly/DonateCEIC.'

 ---